zmahfuz0613/react-review-day/README.md

 Here are some options for what you could do today.

-## If you're still uncomfortable with the fundamentals
+## If you're uncomfortable with the fundamentals

 * [Here](https://git.generalassemb.ly/ga-wdi-lessons/react-fundamentals-review) is a review packet with mini-lessons on the React unit.
 There's also a very scaffolded lab included.